 Motivation.
-The homophily assumption has been a fundamental motivation of modern GNNs' designs, which has also been brought to the GSL scenarios.
-More specifically, some existing GSL methods have attempted to learn the structure with higher homophily by introducing explicit homophily-oriented objectives [53, 42].
-However, these claims are questionable since they have been evaluated only on a limited set of toy datasets [42], with little examination of their validity on real datasets.
-As researchers have started to question the homophily assumption on GNNs [29], it becomes imperative to re-evaluate the significance of GSL methods in learning more homophilous graph structures.
+The homophily assumption has been a fundamental motivation of modern GNNs designs, which has also been brought to the GSL scenarios.
+More specifically, some existing GSL methods have attempted to learn the structure with higher homophily by introducing explicit homophily-oriented objectives [44, 33].
+However, the validity of these claims is questionable since they have been evaluated only on a limited set of toy datasets [33], with little examination of their generalizability.
+As researchers have started to question the homophily assumption on GNNs [22], it becomes imperative to re-evaluate the significance of GSL methods in learning more homophilous graph structures.